Saket2006/QGPINNs-Framework-to-solve-FDEs-on-Quantum-Graphs/README.md

 ## Framework Architecture

 To ensure that the engine remains modular and is adaptable to a wide variety of problems, we separate the engine containing the neural network architecture and the run script which defines the governing physics and metric graph topology.
-[The QGPINNs engine can be accessed here](Engine/QGPINNs_Engine).
+The QGPINNs engine can be accessed [here](Engine/QGPINNs_Engine).
 We also provide all the run scripts used in the paper.
+All run scripts used in Section 3 can be accessed [here](Section_3_Run_Scripts).
+The numerical section details problems based on real world topologies, the corresponding run scripts can be found [here](Section_5_Run_Scripts).